Topological equivariant coarse K-homology: Introduction

-\begin{rem} If $G$ acts trivially on $A$, then by \cite[Ex.\ 17.24]{cank} the functor $\Kcat \bC_{G,r}$ can be identified with the functor $K^{\mathrm{DL},G}_{A} \colon G\Orb\to \Sp$ introduced by Davis--L\"uck \cite{davis_lueck}.\footnote{To be precise, in \cite{davis_lueck} only the case $A=\C$ is considered but the generalization to general unital $C^{*}$-algebras $A$ is straightforward.} We can thus consider $\Kcat \bC_{G,r}$ as a generalization of the Davis--L\"uck construction to $C^{*}$-algebras with non-trivial $G$-action.
-An independent construction of such a functor $K^{\mathrm{DL},G}_{\tilde A}$ for $C^{*}$-algebras with $G$-action $\tilde A$ has been given recently by \cite{kranz}.
+\begin{rem} If $A$ is unital and has the trivial $G $-action, then by \cite[Prop.
+19.18]{cank} the functor $\Kcat \bC_{G,r}$ can be identified with the functor $K^{\mathrm{DL},G}_{A} \colon G\Orb\to \Sp$ introduced by Davis--L\"uck \cite{davis_lueck}.\footnote{To be precise, in \cite{davis_lueck} only the case $A=\C$ is considered but the generalization to general unital $C^{*}$-algebras $A$ is straightforward.} We can thus consider $\Kcat \bC_{G,r}$ as a generalization of the Davis--L\"uck construction to $C^{*}$-algebras with non-trivial $G$-action.
+An independent construction of such a functor $K^{\mathrm{DL},G}_{A}$ for $C^{*}$-algebras with $G$-action $ A$ has been given recently by Kranz \cite{kranz}, see also \cite{bel-paschke}.
+Note also that for every $C^{*}$-category $\bC$ with $G$-action there exists a suitable $C^{*}$-algebra with $G$-action $A$ and an equivalence $\Kcat \bC_{G,r}\simeq K^{\mathrm{DL},G}_{A}$.
+Hence taking $C^{*}$-categories instead of $C^{*}$-algebras with $G$-action as coefficients does not provide additional equivalence classes of functors on the orbit category.